AllergictoCrustaceans/I-am/README.md

+IMPORTANT: For the sake of my own clarity and organization, this repo only contains the backend portion of the app.

+To view the front-end portion, please see the repo called 'i-am-client'.

+Brief Overview of I-AM:
 I-AM is a serverless chatbot app that lets a user talk about any subject, then detects and tracks the user's emotions regarding that subject throughout time.

 The following APIs are used: